Feathers, Fur and Scales

 Learning aides do not affect ratios

-On the day, a Kangaroo Discovery Zone and Wallaby Walk info booklet will be provided to leading teachers and other supervising adults to assist them in facilitating these activities.
+On the day, a Wallaby Walk info booklet will be provided to leading teachers and other supervising adults to assist them in facilitating this session.

 Digital copies of this resource can be found here: Guide to Wallaby Walk and Species Identification